keeps/roda/README.md

 For more information, please fell free to visit RODA website:
 **<http://www.roda-community.org>**

-## Getting started

-To try without installing checkout the demo at: <http://demo.roda-community.org>

-To install RODA checkout the binary installation packages at: http://www.roda-community.org/download/

-Also, you can checkout the [features](http://www.roda-community.org/what-is-roda/) and [screenshots](http://www.roda-community.org/screenshots/) at the [RODA Community website](http://www.roda-community.org).

 ## How to build and run

 The prerequisites to build RODA are: